arbhutale/Simple-Shell/Readme.md

 The following are the commands for the shell: <br><br>

-help :  Lists the help menu <br>
+myhelp :  Lists the help menu <br>
-dir "directory":  Lists the contents of the directory <br>
+mydir "directory":  Lists the contents of the directory <br>
-environ: Lists all the environment strings <br>
+myenviron: Lists all the environment strings <br>
-echo "comment": Displays comment on the command line followed by a newline <br>
+myecho "comment": Displays comment on the command line followed by a newline <br>
-clr.
+myclr.
 Clears the screen <br>
-cd "path": Changes the working directory to the specified path. <br>
+mycd "path": Changes the working directory to the specified path. <br>
-pause: Pauses operation of the shell until the ENTER key is hit <br>
+mypause: Pauses operation of the shell until the ENTER key is hit <br>
-quit: Quits the shell <br>
+myquit: Quits the shell <br>